The remains of a Nazi soldier were found in the belly of a giant catfish.

 In January 2017, old photographs of a giant catfish appeared on social media along with the recycled claim that the remains of a Nazi soldier were discovered in its belly.
 The claim was buttressed by separate photographs of bones alongside Nazi memorabilia.

 The images are all real, but they are not connected to one another; the bones and Nazi paraphernalia were not found inside the catfish.
-These images were first associated with one another when World News Daily Report published a hoax news article in April 2015:
+These images were first associated with one another in a fabricated World News Daily Report article published in April 2015:

 A pair of Polish fisherman made an amazing discovery when they opened the belly of the 410 pound catfish they had just caught in the Oder river.
 The stomach of the monstrous fish contained fragments of human bones, as well as German military artifacts dating back to the Second World War.